karlkedrovsky/vagrant-starter/README.md

 1. Edit provision.sh and update variable, etc.
 1. Run "vagrant up".

-At this time the only provisioning script is the one I use for Drupal projects.
+There are three provision scripts so far for Drupal, Ruby and Node development.
+All three are very much works in progress and the only script I've used for "real work" is the Drupal version.
+The Ruby and Node scripts are pretty basic and I've only used them for the odd experiment or two.